mplewis/coaxist/connector/README.md

 - [ ] Prioritize specific trackers
 - [ ] Support interrogation of torrent files by URL
 - [ ] Support interrogation of magnet links
+- [ ] Convert all HTTP calls to use the fetch retryer